At a Glance

 ✨Tip Number 1

-Network with professionals in the fundraising and investment sectors.
-Attend industry events, webinars, or local meetups to connect with people who can provide insights into the role and potentially refer you to opportunities.
+Network with professionals in the fundraising and institutional sales sectors.
+Attend industry events, webinars, or local meetups to connect with people who can provide insights and potentially refer you to opportunities at firms like ours.

 ✨Tip Number 2

-Familiarise yourself with the latest trends in institutional sales and fundraising.
-Being knowledgeable about current market conditions and recent fund launches will help you stand out during interviews and discussions.
+Familiarise yourself with the latest trends in fundraising and investment strategies.
+Being knowledgeable about current market conditions and emerging funds will help you stand out during interviews and discussions with potential employers.

 ✨Tip Number 3